-One former Montgomery County employee is conspicuously missing from Leggett’s list of endorsees: Del.
+One former Montgomery County employee is conspicuously missing from Leggett’s list of endorsees: Maryland state Del.
 Aruna Miller (D-Darnestown).

 Miller and Leggett are said to have a “great and working relationship.”

-Montgomery County political insiders do speculate that Leggett will endorse Miller’s congressional bid, but when?
+Montgomery County political insiders speculate that Leggett will endorse Miller’s congressional bid – but when?

 Shortly after the 44th Annual Montgomery County Chamber of Commerce Public Safety Awards Luncheon, scheduled for March 16 at the Bethesda Marriott Hotel and Conference Center in North Bethesda.

-At the March luncheon, Leggett is slated to receive the MCCC Public Safety Champion of the Year Award.
+Leggett is slated to receive the MCCC Public Safety Champion of the Year Award during the March luncheon.

 Total Wine & More is among a handful of Montgomery County businesses included in the Chamber’s “Leadership Circle.”
 Trone, who co-owns Total Wine & More with his brother, Robert, has for years been a major financial benefactor of Montgomery County’s Chamber of Commerce.

-Multiple sources tell A Miner Detail that Leggett has not endorsed Miller’s congressional candidacy sooner out of concern that Trone could withhold financial support from the Chamber’s Public Safety Awards March luncheon.
+Multiple sources tell A Miner Detail that Leggett did not endorse Miller sooner because he feared Trone could withhold financial support for the Chamber’s annual luncheon.

 Miller’s campaign, when reached Thursday, said Miller “would be honored to earn Leggett’s endorsement and support,” but refrained from commenting further.